-By completing all 3 stages your horse will be fit to compete regularly in a variety of disciplines.
+By completing all three stages your horse will be fit to compete regularly in a variety of disciplines when they restart.

 A fitness programme for your horse

-The fitness programme set out below caters for a horse which has been kept ticking over with occasional light hacks during the winter and whose rider intends to compete regularly in lower-level affiliated competitions over the summer.
+The fitness programme set out below caters for a horse which has been kept ticking over with occasional light hacks and whose rider intends to compete regularly in lower-level affiliated competitions.
 The horse should have one day off per week, with time turned out in the field to stretch and relax.

 Week 1 – Around 20mins roadwork in walk each day